eltondna/BrokenThorn-OS-Development-2025/README.md

 ## 📖 About This Project

 - Each tutorial corresponds to a **Git branch** in this repository.
-  - Example: `paging-tutorial` contains the code and notes for the Paging tutorial.
+  - Example: `Virtual_Memory_Manager` contains the code and notes for the Paging tutorial.
 - The repository includes:
-  - The **original demo code**, adapted to run in a modern setup.
-  - **Amendments and fixes** compared to the older tutorial versions.
+  - **Demo Code with fix** which include the demo code provided from the tutorial with self-amendment which is runnable if you follow
   - **Explanations and commentary** to clarify why certain changes are made.
-- Current progress: **Paging tutorial** (later tutorials will be added branch by branch).
+- Current progress: **Virtual_Memory_Manager** (later tutorials will be added branch by branch).

 ---